 It seems that after Autonation bought the used truck it went to auction in late 2013.
 From there Carfax records indicate that it ended up in Turkey, and it wasn’t long before it showed up in Syria in the middle of mayhem, Mark-1 Plumbing caught in a truth-is-stranger-than-fiction story.

 Mark and Jeff thought it would blow over.
 When the calls, harassment, and threats were at their worst they closed the shop down for a time.
 Nothing worked.
 And, like a bad penny, every time it would cool down, a picture of the truck would turn up and there would be another 200 calls with more of the same.
 Meanwhile Mark says they have bid on 30 jobs in the last year and for the first time in 30 years, didn’t win a one.
 Coincidence?
 Hard to believe.

 As Mark says, “I’m just a simple plumber who has been in business for 30-some years.
+You can check over here and see what services I have to offer.
 I have no connection with any terrorism or anything overseas.
 All I did was sell a truck.
 What would be the odds of something showing up like it did?
 It’s still unbelievable to me.”

 The moral of this story is a footnote on the worst impulses of our times.
 The real and irrational fears about terrorism have now jumped over the fence to target all Muslims and in some cases all foreigners and refugees.
 The damage to innocent bystanders from plumbers to regular people is incalculable.
 Politicians either stir the pot or hunker down and hide rather than standing tall against the irrationality of it all.

 Hate takes no holiday, but as Mark and Jeff would surely agree, we need a break!